kushnertodd/mtg-berkeley-db/src/INSTALL.md

 $ sudo apt-get update
 $ sudo apt install pkg-config
 ```
+* Developer note: cmake 3.27.0 has a dependency on `libjsoncpp25` and `libssl3` in Ubuntu.
 ## Linux C++ Libraries <a id="linux-c++-libraries"/>
 Various C++ libraries are required for the Linux build.
 ### pthreads Library <a id="linux-pthreads-library"/>